khalid-hussain/shaheen/chap8.md

 Two weeks passed and Abul Hassan got to know that Ferdinand's army have halted at a place across the border.
-Similar news was received from Al-Zeghel and Badr Bin Mughira that troops moving from Seville and Cordova have halted near the border.
+Similar news was received from Al-Zeghel and Badr bin Mughira that troops moving from Seville and Cordova have halted near the border.

 But, in the third week he suddenly received the news that the ruler of Cadiz